cjpluta/CourseAgendas/Azure Security Engineer AZ-500.md

 ## Schedule

-### Monday - Logistics, Introductions, and Identity
+### Day One - Logistics, Introductions, and Identity

 #### Morning